10 Days in Argentina: 7 Sample Itineraries

 3 Days in El Chalten

-Get an early morning transfer to El Chalten.
+Get an early morning bus or shared transfer to El Chalten.

 Half-way between the two cities is a rest stop called La Leona.